ci-wdi-900/gone-fishing/README.md

 ==========================================

-This time is 6:00am.
+The time is 6:00am.
 So far you've caught:
 0 fish, 0 lbs, $0.00

 You caught a 'Slimy Scaly Bass' weighing 0.24 lbs